nuttann/nuttann.github.io/achievements.md

 - Call of the Forsaken
   - Hunter
     - Novice Hunter of the Call (Nanbus)
-      - Hunter of Bixie Warfront (Nanbus)
       - Hunter of The Dead Hills (Nanbus)
-    - Hunter of Bixie Warfront (Nanbus)
-      - Tleroth, Mistress of the Web (Nanbus)
     - Hunter of The Dead Hills (Nanbus)
       - Rat Packleader (Nanbus)
-      - Warpriest Poxxil (Nanbus)
     - Adept Hunter of the Call (Nanbus)
       - Hunter of West Karana (Ethernere) II (Nanbus)
     - Hunter of West Karana (Ethernere) II (Nanbus)